 Is There Alcohol in Kombucha?

 Kombucha does contain a little bit of alcohol as a by-product of the fermentation process.
-It is usually no more than 1%.
-Unless you drink a lot of glasses back to back, you won't feel the least bit tipsy.
-But people with alcohol sensitivities or who avoid alcohol for other reasons should be aware of its presence.
+It is usually no more than 1%, so unless you drink several glasses back to back, you should be just fine.
+However, people with alcohol sensitivities or who avoid alcohol for other reasons should be aware of its presence.

 I'm breaking the kombucha-making process into very small steps here.
 It looks long and complicated, but this is actually a very straightforward and streamlined process.
 Once you get into the rhythm of it, bottling a finished batch of kombucha and preparing the next only takes about 20 minutes every seven to 10 days.